hotrodorm/hotrod/hotrod-project/docs/features.md

 ### Built-In Low Performance Query Detection

-Unlike other ORMs, HotRod includes a built-in Torcs layer that monitors all queries executed by your application and ranks them in different ways.
-By observing these assessments, you can identify bottlenecks, execution patterns, execution plans, and error rates.
-Understanding the actual runtime behavior of your app &mdash; rather than the predicted one &mdash; is critical to addressing performance issues.
+Torcs automatically monitors all queries executed by your application and ranks them in multiple ways.
+By observing these rankings, you can identify bottlenecks, execution patterns, query execution plans, and error rates.
+Understanding the actual runtime behavior of your app &mdash; rather than the predicted one &mdash; is critical to addressing any performance issues in the persistence layer.

 ### Advanced Dynamic SQL